-THEA 4645 Musical Theatre This course explore the origins of the musical theatre in the United States and the African American contribution to the American musical.
+This course explores the origins of the musical theatre in the United States and the African American contribution to the American musical.
 Students will learn about the different forms of musical theatre and will apply their learning through performance and production.